-Arc Fatigue: The movie wisely cut out the chapters involving the mining of the gold, or the long search for radiation.
+Arc Fatigue: To its limited credit, the movie cut out the chapters involving the gold mining and the long search for radiation.

 Ending Fatigue: The book's climax is around page 320, and there's an obvious enough ending when the humans have retaken their planet.
 And then the book keeps going for 700 more pages.